The Minimum Perfect Matching in Pseudo-dimension $0<q<1$: Introduction

 A more comprehensive overview of the existing literature and related problems can be found in a survey paper by Krokhmal and Pardalos \cite{krokpar}.

 A natural question is whether these results extend to other edge cost distributions.
-A random graph with i.i.d. edge costs given by the cumulative distribution function $\ell$ is said to be of \emph{pseudo-dimension} $q$ if $\ell(x) \sim x^{q}$ for small $x$.
-The exponential distribution is of pseudo-dimension $1$, and more generally a Weibull distribution with shape parameter $q$ (i.e. the $(1/q)$:th power of an exponential variable) is of pseudo-dimension $q$.
-Mézard and Parisi \cite{repopt} considered these distributions for real positive $q$, but most focus since then has been on the special case $q=1$.
+It turns out that only the scaling behaviour of the probability distribution near $0$ matter.
+A random graph where edge costs are i.i.d.\ copies of the random variable $\ell$ is said to be of \emph{pseudo-dimension} $q$ if $\lim_{x\to 0} \Pr(\ell \leq x) \cdot x^{-q}$ exists and lies in $(0,\infty)$.
+The distributions $\operatorname{Exp}(1)$ and $\operatorname{Unif}(0,1)$ are both of pseudo-dimension $1$, and the chi distribution with $q$ degrees of freedom as well as the Weibull distribution with shape parameter $q$ (i.e.\ the $(1/q)$:th power of an exponential variable) are of pseudo-dimension $q$.
+Mézard \& Parisi \cite{repopt} considered these distributions for real positive $q$, but most focus since then has been on the special case $q=1$.

-The motivation for the term pseudo-dimension is this: For $q \in \N$, a geometric graph model is given by embedding the vertices as $n$ random points in a hypercube $[0,1]^q$, and setting the edge costs to be the corresponding Euclidean distances.
-The mean field approximation (i.e. the graph model given by independently rerandomizing each edge cost) of a geometric graph model of dimension $q$ is a graph model of pseudo-dimension $q$.
+The motivation for the term pseudo-dimension is this: For $q \in \N$, a geometric graph model is given by embedding the vertices as $n$ points chosen uniformly and independently at random in a hypercube $[0,1]^q$, and setting the edge costs to be the corresponding Euclidean distances.
+The mean field approximation (i.e.\ the graph model where edge costs follow the same distribution, but are i.i.d.) of a geometric graph model of dimension $q$ is a graph model of pseudo-dimension $q$.

-Let $K_{n,n}^q$ denote $K_{n,n}$ equipped with independent $\Wei(1,q)$ edge costs.
-The cost of a minimum matching on $K^q_{n,n}$ can be shown to be of order $n^{1-1/q}$, by a minor modification of \cite{walkup2}.
-This suggests studying the quantity $n^{-1+1/q}M(K_{n,n}^q)$.
-Does it converge in probability to a constant for any $q>0$?
-This question was answered in the affirmative for $q\geq 1$ in 2011 by Wästlund \cite{repsym}, but it remained open for $0<q<1$.
-Our main result is the following theorem.
+For any graph $G$ and probability measure $\nu$ on $\R_+$, let $G[\nu]$ denote $G$ equipped with i.i.d edge costs with distribution given by $\nu$.
+If $\nu$ is of pseudo-dimension $q$, then the cost of the minimum matching on $K_{n,n}[\nu]$ can be shown to be of order $n^{1-1/q}$, by a minor modification of \cite{walkup2}.
+This suggests studying the quantity $n^{-1+1/q}M(K_{n,n}[\nu])$.
+Does it converge in probability to a constant?
+This question was answered in the affirmative for $q\geq 1$ by Wästlund \cite{repsym} (both for $K_{n,n}$ and $K_n$), but it remained open for $0<q<1$.
+Our main result is the following theorem, confirming the Mézard-Parisi conjecture for all $q>0$. \begin{thm} For every $q>0$, there exists a $\beta=\beta(q)$ such that for any probability measure $\nu$ for which $c:= \lim_{x\to 0}\nu(\{\ell\leq x\})\cdot x^{-q}$ exists and $c\in(0,\infty)$,

-\begin{thm} For every $q>0$, there exists a real number $ \beta(q)$ such that $n^{-1+1/q}M(K_{n,n}^q) \to \beta(q)$ in probability as $n\to \infty$. \end{thm} This theorem should also hold in somewhat greater generality, i.e. other graphs than $K_{n,n}$.
-We speculate that similar results hold for every graph $G$ which can be thinned to a graph $G'$ of unbounded average degree such that $G'$ is indistinguishable from an Erdös-Renyi graph.
-Or, put in a more general way: